ABUTTING SEGMENT BOUNDARIES (ASBs)

 for us to notice ASBs unaided, because the end of one segment is reported as

-computer search will be needed for sets larger than our 13 relatives to
+numerically identical to the beginning of the other abutting segment!
+AI will be needed for sets larger than our 13 relatives to

 avoid missing any ASBs, and this would also allow a search for ASBs showing